DanielAmani/MAMS/README.md

 # MAMS
 -The code is not fully ready yet.
 Just put here for backup.
-Only from Child Node to Main Node is done.
+Only from Main-LoRa to MQTT not done yet

 ## About